WenkeHuang/Encyclopedia-of-Artificial-Intelligence/Paper/Continual Learning/Encoder Based Lifelong Learning.md

 ☑️ The use of the Fisher matrix prevents the weights that are important for the first task to change much

-❌ First, the method keeps the weights in a neighborhood of one possible mini- mizer of the empirical risk of the first task.
+❌ First, the method keeps the weights in a neighborhood of one possible minimizer of the empirical risk of the first task.
 However, there could be another solution that can give a better compromise between the two tasks.

 ❌ Second, it needs to store a large number of parameters that grows with the total number of weights and the number of tasks.